EthanPisani/gan.ethanpisani.com/README.md

 # gan.ethanpisani.com

-Website hosting 50,000 random imges from the model I trained of StlyeGAN2-ada using a galaxy dataset from kaggle.
+Website hosting 50,000 random imges from the model I trained on StyleGAN2-ADA using a galaxy dataset from kaggle.

 # Generating